NOTE: The following summary information is to help with hike selection and is not intended to be used for hiking the trail.

 Hiking Distance: 2 miles each way; 4 miles round trip

-Description: After crossing the road, hike up the Bear Mountain trail for 0.5 miles.
-Turn right (east) and begin to follow a faint unmaintained trail which goes along the side of Bear Mountain.
+Description: After crossing the road, hike up the Bear Mountain trail and turn right (east) to follow a faint unmaintained trail that goes along the side of Bear Mountain.
 The trail is hard to follow in places so generally keep next to Bear Mountain.
 As you hike around the east end of Bear Mountain, the trail becomes very narrow, with loose rock, loose sand, scrub oak and cactus.
 Be extremely careful on this part of the trail.
-Proceed in an easterly direction until you come to the edge of Fay Canyon for some spectacular views.
 We found an area used by a bootlegger in the Prohibition days (known locally as "Bootlegger Cave"), who had a great view of Fay Canyon Arch.

 Note: This trail is unmaintained and is difficult to follow.
 It is strongly suggested that you do not attempt this hike if narrow trails and steep drop offs are a concern.
 It is recommended that you have a portable GPS unit with the trail data installed (see below).